uwgraphics/VEP2-Scripts/README.md

 These are for my personal use, but are made public for transparency.

+## The tools...

+1. EEBO_BIB - convert from the EEBO bib I found on the web as XML to a more useful CSV file.
+While the source of this file is unofficial, it seems a lot more complete than anything else I've seen
+2. TCP_GIT - an aborted attempt to list what the Oxford GitHub repos contain.
+3. File list check - a quick tool for assessing what is in a directory

 ## GENERAL NOTES

 The source Data files generally go into the "Data Directory".